oracle-livelabs/oci/digital-twin/train-ad-model/train-ad-model.md

 ### Results Observation

-Let's take a look at the
+Let's take a look what anomalies Anomaly Detection discovered in the data

 ![UI](./images/imageUI3.png " ")